 On July 20th, I take the two-hour train ride from Dublin to Galway.
 It was calming to watch the transition from city life to rural life.
-I notice that the trains are not nearly as smooth as what I had expected; smoother than taking the Amtrak from DC to New York, but not nearly as smooth as in Switzerland or Germany.
+I notice that the trains are not nearly as smooth as I had expected; smoother than taking the Amtrak from DC to New York, but not nearly as smooth as in Switzerland or Germany.
 As the train advances its way along the tracks, herds of sheep, goat, and horses eat grass and hay, going about their business like nobody is watching.
 As I take in my whereabouts, I think about how whenever I would drive through the country roads in Poolesville, near my hometown, I would shriek with excitement because of the rarity of this type of scene.
 In Ireland, this scene is unavoidable and presents itself with regularity.
 In this setting, the grass is very saturated in color and looks to me like a famous painting.
-There are times when I need to remind myself that I have to refrain from squealing.
 Once I arrive, I hop in a taxi that precedes to my Airbnb.
 My itinerary for the week includes the “Aran Islands Tour” and the “Falconry School of Ireland.”
 Besides those two activities, I was going to have to dig a little deeper to find things to do.
 To me, this only meant one thing – GO OUTSIDE YOUR COMFORT ZONE!!
 It was already late in the afternoon when I dropped off my bags.
 Although I was tired and didn’t want to go into town, I forced myself to.
 I took the short bus ride into town and explored a little.
 The quaint town consisted of mainly cafes, restaurants, pubs, antique shops, banks, and pharmacies.
 Due to my tired state, I decide to walk around mindfully and take mental notes for the following days.
 While I wanted to engage with some locals the first day, I decided to save that for when my energy returned.
 A good nights’ rest is exactly what I needed.

 After my flea market excursion, I find myself outside a cafe that reads “Merchants Cafe.”
 Once inside, I notice its elegant decor.
 The cafe reminds me of something I would see in the lobby of a 5-star hotel in London.
 The vibe wasn’t necessarily a “cozy & warm Ireland” vibe, but rather, a “fancy countertop & strong perfume” vibe.
 My mind returned to the days when my parents would schlep me into the lobby of fancy hotels while they took care of business.
 All I remember from those days was getting a lollypop for being a “good girl.”
 I think that is when my love for hospitality began.
 This was surely a refreshing state of consciousness to return to.
 As I am looking around, I notice there is an upstairs section of the cafe.
 Once there, I see cute lounge chairs and small coffee tables, as well as whimsical paintings.
 I sit down and sink deeply into a leather chair next to a burning fireplace.
 There is a man sitting across from me, reading the Irish Times and drinking what I assume is a strong cup of coffee.
 Once he hears me rattling my teacup around, he takes down the newspaper from in front of his face and says, “You look a little lost, my dear.
 Are you a tourist?”
 “Haha, how’d you know?”
 I reply.
 He tells me that he is originally from Scotland.
 His name is Paul and he’s on a business trip.
 Our conversation trails into our fields of occupation and then leads into a personal discussion regarding travel, family, fears, dreams, and aspirations.
 Paul had the look of an old wise man.
 The scene reminded me of the conversations I would have with my grandfather who lived in Florida years ago.
 It was certainly refreshing to hear wisdom from someone I had just met.
 I cherish these heart-to-heart conversations and wish I could have them more often with the people I love.
 I don’t remember the details of our dialog, but I do, however, remember feeling as if someone had just hugged me for ten minutes straight.
 Yes, words of wisdom will always have that effect on me.
 After he leaves, I continue to drink my beverage in silence and fall into a sort of meditative state, clinging onto whatever scraps of intelligence he has left behind for me to carry on.
 This became my pattern for the remainder of my time exploring Galway, checking out cafes and pubs, conversing with locals while learning about their lives, walking around the lake, and eating a variety of delicious foods.
 In short, heaven.